-This year’s theme for the WIN WIN Gothenburg Sustainability Award is anti-corruption.
-During the past few months, we have have sought nominations from individuals and organisations that actively combat corruption and thereby improve the opportunities for the world’s countries to achieve the UN’s Sustainable Development Goals.
-Here are the five finalists who have a chance to win this year’s award, with a prize of one million SEK.
+The jury sought nominations from individuals and organisations that actively combat corruption and thereby improve the opportunities for the world’s countries to achieve the UN’s Sustainable Development Goals.
+Besides the winner, here are the other esteemed finalists whose work we greatly admire.

 – This year’s finalists all show great integrity and impressive social responsibility.
 Fighting corruption often involves risks and requires courage.
 We are very proud to present a wide range of finalists who, in different ways and in different parts of the world, fight for a more fair and sustainable world, says Emma Dalväg, chairperson of the WIN WIN Award jury.

 Nicola Gratteri is the lead prosecutor in Italy’s largest anti-mafia trial, overseeing the prosecution of over 350 people with alleged links to the southern Italian mafia organisation ‘Ndrangheta’.
 The jury nominates Gratteri for his determination to put the safety of the collective before his own while being forced to live under constant threats of reprisals from the criminal syndicates he has set out to fight.
 Gratteri’s story shows the importance of countries having well-functioning formal institutions that are taken seriously and used correctly.